any-docs/css/content/reference/values/env/index.md

 The `env( <environment-variable>, <fallback> )` function accepts the following parameters:

 - [`<environment-variable>`](/guides/Environment_variables/Using#browser-defined_environment_variables)
-  - A {{cssxref("&lt;custom-ident>")}} specifying the name of the environment variable to be inserted.
-If the name provided represents an array-like environment variable, the name is followed by {{cssxref("&lt;integer>")}} values identifying the specific instance the name is referencing.
+  - A `&lt;custom-ident>` specifying the name of the environment variable to be inserted.
+If the name provided represents an array-like environment variable, the name is followed by `&lt;integer>` values identifying the specific instance the name is referencing.
 The case-sensitive environment variable name can be one of the following:
     - `safe-area-inset-top`, `safe-area-inset-right`, `safe-area-inset-bottom`, `safe-area-inset-left`
       - The safe distance from the top, right, bottom, or left inset edge of the viewport, defining where it is safe to place content into without risking it being cut off by the shape of a non‑rectangular display.
 The four values form a rectangle, inside which all content is visible.
 The values are `0` if the viewport is a rectangle and no features — such as toolbars or dynamic keyboards — are occupying viewport space; otherwise, it is a `px` value greater than `0`.
     - `safe-area-max-inset-top`, `safe-area-max-inset-right`, `safe-area-max-inset-bottom`, `safe-area-max-inset-left`